MISys Manufacturing Integration with Intuit QuickBooks Desktop FAQs

-What versions of QuickBooks is MISys Manufacturing compatible with?
+What versions of QuickBooks Desktop is MISys Manufacturing compatible with?

-MISys Manufacturing 6.4 is compatible with all US editions of QuickBooks Pro, Premier and Enterprise 2016 through 2018.
-It is also compatible with QuickBooks CA (Canadian version) Premier and Enterprise 2016 through 2018.
+MISys Manufacturing 6.4+ is compatible with all US editions of Pro, Premier and Enterprise 2016 through 2018.
+It is also compatible with QuickBooks CA (Canadian version) Premier and Enterprise 2016 through 2019.

 Is MISys Manufacturing compatible with the U.K. versions of QuickBooks?